akashacms/akasharender/guide/configuration.html.md

 The first allows you to share a set of fonts between multiple projects.
 Whatever is in the fonts archive directory is then copied into the `vendor/fonts` directory within the output directory.

 The second case shows a simple way to include Bootstrap and jQuery files in the output directory.
 First you list the `bootstrap` and `jquery` modules in `package.json`.
 Those packages do not provide Node.js functionality, but simply bring down the browser-side code for the corresponding packages.
 The `dist` directories in each case include the files you'd need to deploy to your website.
 With these declarations, the files then land in `vendor/bootstrap` and `vendor/jquery` in the output directory.
-The last step is to configure your rendered HTML to use those files.
+Once the jQuery and Bootstrap code is in your website, your rendered HTML must use those files, and we present one method later.

 ## Documents directories